-Each such sum $S_f(P)$ is a RIEMANN SUM of f on J. Notice that since \mathfrak{P} is a directed set, S_f is a net of real numbers.
-If the net S_f of Riemann sums converges we say that the function f is RIEMANN INTEGRABLE.
-The limit of the net S_f (when it exists) is the RIEMANN INTEGRAL of f over the interval J and is denoted by $\int_a^b f(x) dx$.
+Each such sum $S_f(P)$ is a RIEMANN SUM of f on J. Notice that since $\mathfrak{P}$ is a directed set, $S_f$ is a net of real numbers.
+If the net $S_f$ of Riemann sums converges we say that the function f is RIEMANN INTEGRABLE.
+The limit of the net $S_f$ (when it exists) is the RIEMANN INTEGRAL of f over the interval J and is denoted by $\int_a^b f(x) dx$ .

-4.2.15.
+3.7.13.
 Example.
 In a topological space X with the indiscrete topology (where the only open sets are X and the empty set) every net in the space converges to every point of the space.

-4.2.16.
+3.7.14.
 Example.
 In a topological space X with the discrete topology (where every subset of X is open) a net in the space converges if and only if it is eventually constant.

-4.2.17.
+3.7.15.
 Definition.
-A HAUSDORFF topological space is one in which every pair of distinct points can be separated by open sets.
+A HAUSDORFF topological space is one in which every pair of distinct points can be separated by open sets; that is, for every pair x and y of distinct points in the space there exist open neighborhoods of x and y that are disjoint.

-As example 4.2.15 shows nets in general topological spaces need not have unique limits.
+As example 3.7.13 shows nets in general topological spaces need not have unique limits.
 A space does not require very restrictive assumptions however to make this pathology go away.
 For limits to be unique it is sufficient to require that a space be Hausdorff.
 Interestingly, it turns out that this condition is also necessary.

-4.2.18.
+3.7.16.
 Proposition.
 If X is a topological space, then the following are equivalent: